 Although you may be tempted to simply pay the ticket and move on with your life, you should understand your options and the potential consequences.
 For example, being repeatedly ticketed for traffic violations could result in more severe consequences like the suspension or revocation of your driver’s license and more.

 Fortunately, you can talk about your case for free with a knowledgeable Virginia traffic ticket lawyer who has a deep background in handling these types of cases.
 Attorney Samantha Upton has dedicated her legal career to helping people just like you fight their traffic tickets, including Virginia residents and out-of-state drivers who were ticketed within the state.

-To learn more, contact Upton Law, PLLC today for a free and confidential consultation.
+To learn more, contact the experts at Upton Law, PLLC today for a free and confidential consultation.
 Samantha can give you an honest assessment of what you are facing and a realistic view of how your traffic ticket can be resolved.

 When Should You Hire a Traffic Lawyer in Virginia?

 In many cases, it can make sense to hire a lawyer after you have been ticketed for a moving violation in Virginia.
 Contact Virginia traffic ticket attorney Samantha Upton if you:

 - Don’t know your options and the potential defenses available to contest the ticket

 - Are concerned about the possible outcomes in your case